 The studies above all assume constant effect of marketing activities.
 However, evidence has accumulated and shows that the effect of marketing activities including prices and promotions may change over time (e.g. Houston & Weiss, 1975; Little, 1966; Mahajan, Bretschneider, & Bradford, 1980; Moinpour, McCullough, & MacLachlan, 1976; Monroe & Guiltinan, 1975; Morrison, 1966; Myers, 1971; Myers & Nicosia, 1970; Wichern & Jones, 1977; Wildt, 1976; Winer, 1979).
 Wildt (1976) and Wildt and Winer (1983) attribute the change in the effect of the marketing activities to the change in economic conditions, consumer tastes, and the competitive environment etc. Customers may find price reductions and promotions more attractive when there is an economic crunch compared to other time periods.
 Customers may also display a change in their tastes and preferences.
 This can occur when customers accumulate more knowledge of the product, when they seek variety, and when they reach a different social status and decide to adopt a different lifestyle (Meeran et al., 2017).
 These individual changes may then lead to substantial aggregate effects.
 Research at store level finds that the introduction of new brands in a product category (e.g., the store-owned brand) decreases the promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (Nijs, Dekimpe, Steenkamps, & Hanssens, 2001; Van Heerde, Srinivasan, & Dekimpe, 2008).
 Lastly, the effect of prices and promotions may change during the different stages of the product lifecycle (Mahajan et al., 1980).
 Overall, changes in the effect of marketing activities and consumer responses on sales, however, has been overlooked by previous studies in the forecasting literature.

-3. Structural break and potential forecast bias
+3. Structural change and potential forecast bias

 Conventional models with constant parameters tend to overlook the change in the effect of the marketing activities at different points in time such as price changes and promotions on product sales.
 As a result, the generated forecasts will potentially be biased and less accurate (Allen & Fildes, 2001; Armstrong, 2001).
-This is referred to as the structural break problem and has been addressed in the macroeconomics literature (Castle, Doornik, & Hendry, 2008; Hendry, 2018; Pesaran & Timmermann, 2007).
-Pesaran and Timmermann (2005) demonstrate analytically how a structural break may lead to forecast bias using a simple regression model.
+This is referred to as the structural change problem and has been addressed in the macroeconomics literature (Castle, Doornik, & Hendry, 2008; Hendry, 2018; Pesaran & Timmermann, 2007).
+Pesaran and Timmermann (2005) demonstrate analytically how a structural change may lead to forecast bias using a simple regression model.